top of page

 Growing Means Thriving

 In 2011, a small group of friends in Hilversum embarked on this journey to give young nomadic girls living in the Himalayan foothills of Arunachal Pradesh a chance to go to school.
-Today, we are proud to say that we have now provided a home to 27 girls!
-They all live happily together at the Lumla Bodong Nunnery/ Home, a shelter exclusively built by our supporters to house these nomadic girls while they go to school in Lumla Village.
+Today, we are proud to say that we have provided a home and education to 27 girls!
+They all live happily together at the Lumla Bodong Nunnery/ Home, a shelter exclusively built by our supporters to house these girls while they go to school in Lumla Village.

 News